 - Address Type-select the Address Type for configuring the virtual router.
-The default option is IPv4, which sets the address type as IPv4 for configuring the virtual router. - Primary IP Address-enter the Primary IP Address for the virtual router.
+The default option is IPv4, which sets the address type as IPv4 for configuring the virtual router.
+The other option is IPv6. - Primary IP Address-enter the Primary IP Address for the virtual router.
 This is the IP address listed as the source in VRRP advertisement last received by this virtual router.